 January the first wasn’t always the beginning of the calendrical year.
-Originally the Romans, from whom we inherit our calendar, celebrated the start of the year, as did and do other culture, at the spring equinox around the twenty-fifth of March, also in my opinion a good choice for a calendrical celebration.
+Originally the Romans, from whom we inherit our calendar, celebrated the start of the year on 1 March, as can be seen from the names of their months, September is the seventh month, December the twelfth.

-When Julius Caesar introduced the solar calendar, that would go on to bear his name, in 46 BCE he moved the start of the year from 25 March to 1 January, the feast of Janus, the Roman god of beginnings and endings.
-In the Middle Ages some countries, not keen to celebrate a pagan festival, moved New Year’s Day back to 25 March the Christian Feast of the Annunciation, that is the day that Mary supposedly became pregnant with Jesus.
+Some time before Julius Caesar introduced the solar calendar, that would go on to bear his name, in 46 BCE the Romans moved the start of the year from 1 March to 1 January, the feast of Janus, the Roman god of beginnings and endings.
+In the Middle Ages some countries, not keen to celebrate a pagan festival, moved New Year’s Day to 25 March the Christian Feast of the Annunciation, that is the day that Mary supposedly became pregnant with Jesus.
 This led to two different ways of numbering the days of the year, Circumcision Style starting from 1 January, Circumcision of Our Lord in the Church calendar and Annunciation Style from 25 March.
 For a time in the Middle Ages the start of the year was counted by some from the 25 December, Nativity Style, or from the Easter Feast, Easter Style.
 The latter was considered somewhat inconvenient because Easter is a moveable feast.

 When Pope Gregory introduced his calendar reform in 1582 his reform committee has settled on 1 January as the unified start of the year.
 Some countries, most notably Great Britain and its colonies, which initially rejected the Catholic calendar reform retained the Annunciation Style of counting leading to the strange anomaly of Newton’s date of death.
 On the Gregorian calendar, new style, he not only died eleven days but a whole year later than on the Julian calendar, old style.